wevote/WeVoteServer/README_API_INSTALL.md

-# README for API Installation Troubleshooting
+# README for API Installation

 [Back to root README](README.md)